ryhled/cached/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://github.com/ryhled/cached/blob/master/LICENSE.md?label=license)
 ![GitHub tag (latest SemVer pre-release)](https://img.shields.io/github/v/tag/ryhled/cached?include_prereleases&label=latest%20release)

 The light-weight, stampede safe, unobtrusive C# / .NET Core cache library.

-Aim is to be as thin as possible and to use underlying providers (instead of building own complex frameworks and reinventing the wheel).
+The aim is to be an 'as thin as possible' wrapper of the official providers, such as MemoryCache and DistributedCache (not reinventing the wheel).
+But at the same time provide ease of use and cache stampede safety / prevention amongst other things.

 #### Features

+- Uses the official cache providers under the hood (configuration is done the same way you are used to).
-- Does automatic fetch / recaching on cache miss.
+- Does lazy fetch / repopulation of data on cache miss.
-- Cache stampede prevention (in-process).
+- Cache stampede safe (in-process).
 Calls to populate cache are done only once.
-- Selective locking, only the key being fetched is locked during cache repopulation.
+- Selective write locking, only the key being repopulated is locked.
 - Flexibility.
 For example: inject as service, or inject call directly as an 'ICached<>' instance.

 ## Prerequisites